Lyushen/CloudExam/resources/README.md

 ### What does the 'Principle of Least Privilege' refer to?

 - [x] You should grant your users only the permissions they need when they need them and nothing more.
-- [ ] AllIAM users should have at least the necessary permissions to access the core AWS services.
+- [ ] All IAM users should have at least the necessary permissions to access the core AWS services.
 - [ ] All trusted IAM users should have access to any AWS service in the respective AWS account.
 - [ ] IAM users should not be granted any permissions; to keep your account safe.